1 3/4 cups all-purpose flour

 1/2 cup rolled oats

-3 tablespoons granulated
+3 tablespoons granulated sugar, divided

 1/4 teaspoon salt

-1/3 cup cold butter, cut into chunks
+1/3 cup chilled butter, cut into 1/4-inch chunks*

-1/2 cup milk
+1/2 cup chilled milk*

 1/4 cup raspberry or cherry jam

-salt.
+In a large bowl, mix flour, coconut, rolled oats, 2 tablespoons sugar, baking powder, and salt.
 With your fingers or a pastry blender, rub or cut in butter until mixture forms coarse crumbs.

 In a small bowl, beat eggs and milk to blend.
 Stir in all but about 2 tablespoon egg mixture into the flour mixture just until evenly moistened.
 When making scones, work the dough quickly and do not over mix.

 Space 1-inch apart onto prepared baking sheet.
 Brush top of scones with reserved egg mixture and sprinkle with the remaining 1 tablespoon sugar.
 Make a 1-inch diameter depression on top of the wide end of each scone and fill each with about 1/2 tablespoon jam.